GideonBear/falconf/README.md

 are tracked and can be undone, and are synchronized with all your machines through a Git repository.
-The ultimate goal is to be able to bring a clean Linux install to your desired state with as few manual steps as possible, and to never have to tweak something on multiple machines.
+The ultimate goal is to be able to bring a clean Linux install to your desired state with as few manual steps as possible, and to never have to tweak something manually on multiple machines.
 More things can be automated than you think!

+### Falconf is for you if...
+* You have a script to set up a new Linux machine, that you update (semi-)regularly
+* You have a list of manual actions to take to set up a new Linux machine
+* You use Ansible to manage your machines, but find it cumbersome to add/remove tasks
+* You use a home-made script / plain git server for synchronizing dotfiles
+* You regularly forget / have to remind yourself to install a program / tweak something on your other machines as well
+* You're afraid to re-install because you'll lose your configuration

+### Falconf is **not** for you if...
+* You're happy with NixOS
+* You use an almost clean Linux install

 ## Installation